RONNCC/ronncc.github/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 Hi!

-I study Computer Science/UX @ Carnegie Mellon and whatever other classes I can sneak into.
+I used to study things @ Carnegie Mellon and now sneak into classes at Berkeley.

 ### Contact me